edwardtanguay/et-mern-crud-site-frontend/README.md

 ### create database

-- create MongoDB database at your MongoDB Atlas called `bookapi`
+- in your MongoDB Atlas cluster, create a MongoDB database with the name of your project, e.g. `et-mern-crud-site`
 - create a collection in it called `books`
 - import the file `dev/books.json` into the collection `books` (e.g. with MongoDB Compass)